Dwelling stock: documentation of statistics

 A room is a space with one or more windows that has a floor area of at least 7 square metres and an average height of at least 2 metres.
 A hall, porch, bed recess, etc. are not counted as rooms.
 Kitchen is not normally counted in the number of rooms.

-- High standard of equipment: the dwelling has running water, sewage, hot water, toilet, washing facilities (shower/bathroom or sauna) and central or electric heating
+- a dwelling with a high standard of facilities the dwelling has running water, sewage, hot water, toilet, washing facilities (shower/bathroom or sauna) and central or electric heating

-- High standard of equipment: the dwelling has running water, sewage, hot water, toilet, washing facilities (shower/bathroom or sauna) and central or electric heating
+- a dwelling with a high standard of facilities the dwelling has running water, sewage, hot water, toilet, washing facilities (shower/bathroom or sauna) and central or electric heating

 Municipal sub-areas are formed of operationally functional wholes defined by the municipality itself, which are the basis of the municipality's regional planning and monitoring.
 Statistics Finland is responsible for digitising new sub-area boundaries and for maintaining name files.
 Municipalities have the opportunity to check their sub-area division once a year.